 Here are a few additional suggestions to help with low light (first light up until sunrise), medium light (when the sunrise reaches to about 20 degrees on the horizon), and high light (from that position to sunset) conditions:

-Note: When the level of light falls below 0.1 foot candle (clear night and no moon), all colours become shades of gray and cannot be seem by fish.
+Note: When the level of light falls below 0.1 foot-candle (clear night and no moon), all colors become shades of gray and cannot be seen by fish.